VizCo1/VCustomControls/README.md

 - ```VScrollableLabelContainerClass``` (ScrollableLabelClass + "-container"): Class added to the scrollableLabel's container.

 ## ScrollViewAnimated
 This custom component allows to smoothly scroll to its children.

+> [!IMPORTANT]
+> This custom componenet uses [DoTween](https://dotween.demigiant.com/).

 ![](ReadmeImages/ScrollViewAnimated.webp)